 As you see, the WOCA finish looks richer and shows the character of the wood.
 However, this is not always preferable.
 Traditional stains and sealers do a better job of making a floor appear “even” and masking any wood discoloration.

-WOCA’s products are remarkably “green” when compared to traditional options.
+WOCA’s products are remarkably “green” when compared to polyurethane options.
 They are plant-based and low in VOCs (volatile organic compounds).
 For families with young children and pets, this is a huge advantage.
 Read more directly from the WOCA web page: WOCA Low VOCs

 As beautiful as they are, wood floors are still floors.
 Cast iron pans will be dropped, kids will rollerblade, dogs will get zoomies.
 Which product will hold up better over time?
 The honest answer is whichever you take better care of.
-Here is a rundown of wood floor maintenance for WOCA vs traditional.
+Here is a rundown of wood floor maintenance for WOCA vs Polyurethane.

 Certainly WOCA will show fewer surface scratches than polyurethane because the oil-treated wood is deeper and stronger than most polyurethane finishes (we do offer upgraded heavy duty traditional finishes).
 With routine cleaning and periodic maintenance, your WOCA floor will actually look better as time goes on.
 It is also easier to fix any deep gouges or cuts on a WOCA floor without any major sanding.